TEFL Teacher Contracts: A Checklist

 - Apply for a job

-- Receive rejection email and go back to #1 OR
+- Receive rejection email (sorry!) and go back to #1 OR

 - Be offered a contract

 Going through these steps can be an arduous process and you may not have considered what you will do once you have a contract in your hands, but this is the most important part of looking for a job.
-Do you know what to look for in an EFL job contract to make sure you want to sign it?
+Do you know what to look for in a TEFL job contract to make sure you want to sign it?

 - Are you paid weekly/monthly?

 - Are you paid a salary or an hourly rate?

 - Does the school pay your tax?